Chittagong Hill Tracts: Topography

-The landscape of the Chittagong Hill Tracts is predominantly hilly, featuring a series of parallel ridges with altitudes ranging from 200 to over 1,000 meters above sea level.
-The highest peak in Bangladesh, Keokradong (986 meters), is located in Bandarban District.
+The landscape of the Chittagong Hill Tracts is predominantly hilly, featuring a series of parallel ridges with altitudes ranging from 200 to over 1,000 metres above sea level.
+The highest peak in Bangladesh, Keokradong (986 metres), is located in Bandarban District.
 The terrain consists of steep slopes, narrow valleys, and occasional flatlands, making it distinct from the rest of Bangladesh's floodplains.

-The Kaptai lake, situated in the middle of the region.

 The Chittagong Hill Tracts are traversed by several important rivers, the largest being the Karnaphuli River, which originates in the hills and flows into the Bay of Bengal.
 The Kaptai Dam, built on the Karnaphuli River, has created Kaptai Lake, the largest artificial lake in Bangladesh.
 Other significant rivers include the Sangu, Matamuhuri, and Feni Rivers.

 The region is home to tropical and subtropical evergreen forests, which support a rich diversity of flora and fauna.
 The forests include species such as teak, garjan, and bamboo.
 The wildlife of CHT features mammals like elephants, leopards, and deer, along with a variety of bird species.
 However, deforestation and human activities have led to ecological challenges in recent years.

 The soil in the Chittagong Hill Tracts is mostly red and yellow sandy loam, which is less fertile compared to the alluvial soils of the Bangladeshi plains.
 Due to the steep slopes, jhum (slash-and-burn) cultivation is traditionally practiced by the indigenous communities.
 However, efforts are being made to introduce sustainable agricultural methods to prevent soil erosion and land degradation.